 As the city has been reduced to a small town or even village by that time only few churches were converted to mosques.
-During crusader times the
+During

 Artemis temple was converted to a fortress and taken and destroyed in 1121AD by Balduin II of Jerusalem.